-The data contractor checks the information reported against the prior authorized units of service.
-Once post authorization is granted, the service provider may bill the LDH fiscal intermediary for the appropriate units of service.

-Providers must use the correct PA number when filing claims for services rendered.
-Claims with the incorrect PA number will be denied.

-Changing ADHC Providers
+Changing Providers

-Beneficiaries or their responsible representative must request any change in amount(s) of service/units to the support coordinator.
+Beneficiaries or their responsible representative must request any change in amount(s) of service/units directly to their support coordinator.

-All requests for changes in ADHC providers require a new Freedom of Choice by the beneficiary or their responsible representative.
+All requests for changes in providers require a new Freedom of Choice by the beneficiary or their responsible representative.
 (Refer to 9.3- Beneficiary Rights and Responsibilities, Freedom of Choice of Agencies/Providers, for details on “good cause” criteria and timelines).

-The support coordinator will provide the beneficiary with the current FOC list of ADHC providers.
+The support coordinator will provide the beneficiary with the current FOC list of providers.
 Once a new provider has been selected, the support coordinator will ensure the new provider is notified of the request.
-With written consent from the beneficiary, both the transferring and receiving providers share responsibility for ensuring the exchange of medical and program information which includes the following:
+Depending on the type of services being provided, and with written consent from the beneficiary, both the transferring and receiving providers share responsibility for ensuring the exchange of medical and program information which includes the following:

 Progress notes from the last six (6) months, or if the beneficiary has received services from the provider for less than six (6) months, all progress notes from date of admission;